maflcko/b-c-gui-translations-review/reviews/sl.md

         <translation>Ne morem shraniti osnutka transakcije</translation>

 YES
-The translation "Ne morem shraniti osnutka transakcije" means "I cannot save the draft of the transaction," which deviates from the source "Can't draft transaction."
-The source implies inability to create or draft a transaction, not specifically failing to save it.
+The translation changes the meaning of the original message.
+The English source means "Ni mogoče sestaviti/ustvariti osnutka transakcije," but the provided translation means "I can't save the draft transaction," which is not the same.

-A more accurate Slovenian translation would be:
+Correct translation:
-"Ne morem sestaviti osnutka transakcije."
+Ni mogoče sestaviti (ali: ustvariti) osnutka transakcije.
 ```

 ```